WebSocket Sharp is an open-source library for implementing WebSocket in .NET applications.

 - Here to .NET Standard https://github.com/PingmanTools/websocket-sharp/

-However, in the next tutorial we will see the utility of WatsonWebsockets, a more modern but less known library for making WebSocket connections in C#.
+However, in the next tutorial we will see how to use WatsonWebsockets, a more modern though less known library for making WebSocket connections in C#.